dpluong/chip-8/docs/PROJECT DOCUMENT.md

     - The AST

 FINISHED BY Week 2 (Feb 18, 2019):
--	No work completed to snow causing meetings to be impossible
+-	No work completed to snow

 FINISH BY Week 3 (Feb 25, 2019)
 -	Visualizer without code viewer complete